 - Renewable to maximum of 2 years, with new proposal.

-- Financial support: up to 50 percent of researcher’s total current compensation, with remainder from researcher’s home institution.
+- Financial support: up to 50 percent of researcher’s total current compensation, reimbursed to the researcher’s home institution, with remainder of salary paid by researcher’s home institution.
 Award levels are made consistent with available funding.

 - Awards may include a travel budget to enable regular trips to remote experimental locations when appropriate, and to conferences to present work.

-- A financial plan and travel plan must be included in the application.
+- A financial plan and a travel plan must be included in the application.